 If the emancipatory left stood for anything it was for universal liberation.
 But in its determination to champion special interests the left has completely lost sight of the universalist demands against which to hold the status quo to account.
 An example: better treatment for women in prison?
 Of course!
 But a univeralising emancipatory left would have one question and one recommendation.

 The question: what does ‘better’ mean?
 It can't be ‘treat them like male prisoners’ because conditions in UK prisons are appalling.
-If it’s ‘treat them differently because they are women’ this is also music to the ears of defenders of the status quo, because it leaves the 95% of what is quaintly and absurdly called the prison ‘estate’ completely intact.
+If it’s ‘treat them differently because they are women’ this is also music to the ears of defenders of the status quo, because it leaves 95% (the percentage occupied by men) of what is quaintly and absurdly called the prison ‘estate’ completely intact.
 Some universal standard for 'better' is needed, and it can't be deduced from the condition or experience of any one group, collective or protected category.

 The left-libertarian recommendation: reduce the prison population by at least half (prison numbers in England and Wales have increased by 84% since 1990, from 44,975 to just under 83,000).
 And then turn the rest into schools (50% of the prison population is functionally illiterate).